-Security and Sources of Payment for the Bonds
+Security and Source of Payment for the Bonds

-The Bonds constitute general obligations of the District.
-The Board of Supervisors of the County has the power and is obligated to levy ad valorem taxes upon all property subject to taxation by the District, without limitation as to rate or amount (except as to certain personal property which is taxable at limited rates), for the payment of the principal of and interest on the Bonds.
+The Bonds are general obligation refunding bonds issued by the District; the Board of Supervisors of the County has the power and is obligated to levy ad valorem taxes upon all property subject to taxation by the District, without limitation as to rate or amount (except as to certain personal property which is taxable at limited rates), for the payment of the principal of and interest on the Bonds.
 See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS."